nickjbrowning/qml-lightning/README.md

 python3 train_md17.py -ntrain 1000 -nstacks 128 -npcas 128 -sigma 2.0 -llambda 1e-5
 ```

+The total number of features used to approximate the kernel model is given by nstacks x npcas.
+The variable npcas represents the dimension of the projected FCHL19 representation, and nstacks represents the number of times (i) this lower-dimensional representation is repeated (and multiplied with D_i and transformed via fast HT).
+The variable npcas must be a multiple of 2, while nstacks can take any number limited by your GPUs VRAM.

 # Development

 The code is structured such that all of the CUDA C implementational details are hidden away in the two BaseKernel subclasses: RandomFourrierFeaturesModel and HadamardFeaturesModel.
 The CUDA C implementation of the FCHL19 representation is wrapped by the FCHLCuda class.
 Consequently, training models with this code is incredibly straightforward and is performed in a few lines: